robloo/PublicDocs/UWPvsWPF.md

 # Overview of WPF & UWP Differences

 The Universal Windows Platform (UWP) has its roots in SilverLight instead of being based on the Windows Presentation Foundation (WPF).
 UWP is implemented natively in C++ instead of WPF which was written in C# and C++ for lower-level functions.
-Due to being completely different imlementations of XAML there are several differences in UWP compared to WPF.
-These differences may be new functionalitly, slightly different ways of doing things or, more commonly, WPF features missing in UWP.
-These differences are not documented by Microsoft as a summary which is prohibite for developers familiar with WPF and have to port existing code.
+Due to being a completely different imlementation of XAML, there are several differences in UWP compared to WPF.
+These differences may be new functionalitly in UWP, slightly different ways of doing things or, more commonly, WPF features missing in UWP.
+These differences are not documented by Microsoft as a summary which is prohibite for developers familiar with WPF and that have to port existing code.
 This document is intended to provide an overview of the differences.

 ## XAML Features